Devkon69/Liquidcash/INSTALL.md

-Building Titancoin
+Building Liquidcash
 ================

-See doc/build-*.md for instructions on building the various elements of the Titancoin Core reference implementation of Titancoin.
+See doc/build-*.md for instructions on building the various elements of the Liquidcash Core reference implementation of Liquidcash.